 Is CustomerSure suitable for a Net Promoter® system?

 Yes, it's ideal.
+We're a fully licensed NPS vendor.
 The measurement scale is 0-10, it's simple to collect a reason (which is the most important piece of information) and our whole system is designed to make it easy for you to act on the feedback and influence satisfaction - rather than just measure it.
 We've a great deal of hard-won operational experience in this area and that led us to set up CustomerSure, so please feel free to give us a call for friendly advice.
 No hard sell, we promise!

 Net Promoter, Net Promoter Score, and NPS are trademarks of Satmetrix Systems, Inc., Bain & Company, Inc., and Fred Reichheld.